Nokia 808 PureView Smartphone Review

 Earlier this year, Nokia stunned the smartphone world when they announced their 808 PureView model - not because of its phone technology, but for the camera that the Nokia designers integrated into the handset.

-While most phone cameras peak at about 8 megapixels, the in the 808 PureView weighs in at 41 megapixels (with a maximum of 38MP).
+While most phone cameras peak at about 8 megapixels, the sensor in the 808 PureView weighs in at 41 megapixels (with a maximum resolution of 38MP).

 The Nokia 808 PureView smartphone reminds me of one of those concept cars that manufacturers roll out at auto shows.
 You know, the ones with gull wing doors that get 60 miles per gallon and can drive themselves.